Yosuwa24/100DaysOfCloud/Journey/050/Readme.md

 A private IP should be translated into a public IP in order that it can communicate with the internet.
 The NAT device will be needed to do the translation.
 NAT are devided into two categories:
 1. Static NAT

-  1 private ip translated into one permanent public ip
+One private ip translated into one permanent public ip.

 2. Dynamic NAT

 Public ip allocations are temporary allocation from a public ip pool.
 Multiple private ip can use the same public ip.
 If the public IP pool is exhausted, external access can fail.

 **Port Address Translation (PAT)**